FAQ: Frequently Asked Questions about Irish Set Dancing and Sean Nós Classes

 Yes, certainly, we welcome beginners at all classes, no experience of set dancing, or any other form of dance, is expected or required.

 Why not come along and give it a try - I think you will enjoy it, but, if you decide it's not for you, there's no obligation whatsoever to stay, or to come back.

 But, I've never done any dancing before, I have two left feet, will I be able to join in?

 Absolutely.
 Some people put off starting set dancing, because they think they have 'two left feet'.

-It's a great fun way to put in an evening and good exercise into the bargain - I hope you'll come along and give it a try.
+It's a great fun way to put in a few hours and very good exercise into the bargain - I hope you'll come along and give it a try.